 They are known as generally friendly to people.
 They like people when they are off the leash and indoors.
 They are very warm towards their favorite people and make gurgling noises and wriggling movements, which are too cute to see!

-In fact, if you are a first time dog owner, having a friendliest dog like German shorthaired pointer, is kind of blessing, I guess as lack of troubles.
+In fact, if you are a first-time dog owner, having a friendliest dog like a German shorthaired pointer, is a kind of a blessing, I guess as lack of troubles.

 They are healthy.